-2nd International Forum on Complementary Pathways for Admission to Third Countries
+2nd International Forum on Complementary Pathways for Admission of Refugees to Third Countries

-Live sessions of the Forum will be held from 3:00 pm to 5.00 pm, Rome time (CET).
+Live sessions of the Forum will be held from 1.00 pm to 3.00 pm, Rome time (CEST).
 A useful time zone Converter can be found on this link.

 The Forum will be delivered in English.

-The International Forum on Complementary Pathways for Admission to Third Countries will raise awareness and advocate for the expansion of complementary pathways for safe admission of refugees to third countries as a complementary channel of protection to the traditional durable solutions for refugees.
+The International Forum on Complementary Pathways for Admission to Third Countries convenes professionals from all over the world to raise awareness and advocate for establishment and expansion of alternative channels through which refugees can find safety and durable solutions in countries beyond their country of asylum.
 These complementary routes directly contribute to equal responsibility-sharing and help meet three of the Global Compact on Refugees’ (GCR) objectives.

-While focusing mainly on third country education and labour mobility pathways, the Forum gives participants the opportunity to identify and discuss the international institutional framework and the stakeholders involved in all forms of complementary pathways for admission.
-Additionally, the Forum presents best practices from different countries and regions in the world while being mindful of different challenges that might be faced, in order to strengthen advocacy efforts for the expansion of complementary pathways.
+The Forum gives participants the opportunity to learn about the international institutional framework and the stakeholders involved in all forms of complementary pathways for admission.
+It also aims to foster exchange of best practices from different countries and regions in the world while being mindful of different challenges that might be faced, in order to ultimately facilitate the further expansion of complementary pathways.

 - Promoting the law, principles and policies related to the international protection of refugees;

-- Raising awareness on the need for durable third country solutions by way of complementary pathways;
+- Raising awareness on the need for third country solutions for refugees by way of complementary pathways;

 - Providing participants with key information on responsibility sharing, the Global Compact on Refugees and complementary pathways;